subconsciousnetwork/subtext/explorations/2021-05-28-multilinks.md

 - What about markup for MIME type?
   - What if the different URLs have different resources with different MIME types?
-  - Is this useful?
-What happens when MIME in markup and MIME in request don't match?
+  - What happens when MIME in markup and MIME in request don't match?
+If the actual response doesn't match you probably have to throw it away, or specify some fallback behavior.
   - Is this necessary?
-You have to fetch the resource to be able to transclude it anyway.
+When links are followed eagerly, as with audio/video/transcludes, it does allow you to avoid fetching files when you don't understand the MIME type.